rissamagnelli8/Covid-19-Texas-Modeling/README.md

 # Covid-19-Texas-Modeling

-Hey team!
+Hello Accenture Team!

-Here is a repository of the code and files thus far.
-You will probably need to install some packages to get these to work.
-For that you can usually run pip install packagename in a cell.
-Let me know if there are any issues or if anyone has any questions, and let me know if you want to add anything.
+Here is a repository of the code and files for the Neural Network that we have created.
+In this repository you will find all of our data as well as data cleanup efforts.
+You will also find a folder with code where we assesed data and finally a folder that houses the final verson of the Neural Network.

-Also, you will Jupyer Notebooks to read/write in the code file.
-To do this you can just download Anaconda.
-Then open the Anaconda Navigator and navigate to the code to open the file.
-Download Anaconda here: https://www.anaconda.com/products/individual.
+Feel free to reach out to the team if you have any questions or concerns!
+Cheers!